apache/incubator-brooklyn/docs/guide/start/download.md

 and some of ``brooklyn-software-webapp``,  ``brooklyn-software-database``, ``brooklyn-software-messaging``, or others (browse the full list [here]({{ this_anything_url_search }})).

-If you wish to use the Apache and/or Cloudsoft repositories (particularly for snapshots), you can add some of the following sections:
+If you wish to use the Apache snapshot repo and/or Cloudsoft repositories, you can add some of the following sections:

 {% highlight xml %}